lechipatrick/elasticsearch-learning-to-rank/CONTRIBUTING.md

 We have many ways you can help with this project.

-- Help with issues that are really support items / questions
+- Help dummy with issues that are really support items / questions
 - Add new model types / features to the codebase (such as LightGBM, etc)
 - Help us with upgrades to major / minor Elasticsearch updates
 - Improve the docs to cover areas not well explored in plugin functionality